wso2-attic/ballerina-integrator/README.md

-# Ballerina Message Broker
-[Ballerina Message Broker](https://github.com/ballerina-platform/ballerina-message-broker) is a lightweight, easy-to-use, 100% open source message-brokering server.
-It uses AMQP 0-9-1 as the messaging protocol.
+# Asynchronous Invocations
+[Asynchronous invocations](https://en.wikipedia.org/wiki/Asynchronous_method_invocation) or the asynchronous pattern is a design pattern in which the call site is not blocked while waiting for the called code to finish.
+Instead, the calling thread can use the result when the reply arrives.

-> In this guide you will learn about building a RESTful Web Service which uses Ballerina message broker as the message broker.
+> In this guide you will learn about building a web service with asynchronous RESTful calls.

 The following are the sections available in this guide.